 - Domestic assault: This charge is a Class A misdemeanor if the defendant does not have any prior convictions of domestic assault.

-- Aggravated domestic assault: This is generally a 2nd degree felony.
-However, if the charge also includes use of a deadly weapon and causes seriously bodily injury, then it is a 1st degree felony.
+- Aggravated domestic assault: This is usually a 2nd degree felony.
+It is a 1st degree felony if the charge also includes use of a deadly weapon and causes seriously bodily injury.

 - Continuous violence against the family: This is considered a 3rd degree felony under Texas law.
 A defendant can be convicted of this crime if he or she is found to have committed two domestic assaults within 12 months.
-To be convicted of this charge, the two assaults do not have to have resulted in arrest or conviction and do not have to be committed against the same person.
+The two assaults do not have to have resulted in arrest or conviction and do not have to be committed against the same person to be convicted of this charge.

 A conviction for domestic violence crimes in Texas carries the following penalties:

 - Class A misdemeanor: up to 1 year in jail and/or a fine of up to $4,000